o-t-w/blog/src/content/blog/design-tokens.md

 From the command line the package can then be installed on any frontend project with `npm install`.

 ## Using design tokens in Figma

-For working with tokens in Figma, the [Figma Tokens plugin](https://www.figma.com/community/plugin/843461159747178978) has been the go-to option.
-Figma has natively supported the creation of reusable styles for years.
-This included some visual properties (like color) but not others (like border-radius or spacing).
-The Figma Tokens plugin brings the ability to apply values defined in your design system (via tokens) to more properties.
-Native support for tokens has been the most requested feature from Figma users for a few years.
-Hopefully it will be announced at the upcoming Schema 2023 next week.
+In June 2023 Figma introduced variables for defining colors, strings, numbers and booleans.
+Support for additional kinds of variables will land later this year.
+Semantically the difference in meaning between a variable and a token is an extremely fine line.
+Jacob Miller, a product manager at Figma, [has stated](https://twitter.com/pwnies/status/1671584984057151489) "once the W3C spec is ratified, we'll be supporting native import/export" of JSON tokens.
+Miller has also stated that full native support for JSON tokens is blocked by support for theming, which is still an [open issue](https://github.com/design-tokens/community-group/issues/210) for the design tokens specification.
+For the time being you can use the plugin API to import JSON tokens.
+For those on the enterprise plan there's also a REST API.

+The [Figma Tokens plugin](https://www.figma.com/community/plugin/843461159747178978) had been the go-to option for using tokens in Figma.
+If you can, its worth waiting for native support.
 Figma Tokens recently rebranded as [Tokens Studio](https://twitter.com/EstherCheran/status/1667440676336807936) and is “evolving from the Figma plugin you all know to a powerful Design Token management and Design System automation platform”.

 ## Conclusion